Essential Business Communication Words and Phrases: How to Communicate Professionally

 “I wanted to let you know that… ”

 “Please let me know what your thoughts are on this.”

 “Is this course of action okay with you?”

 “Please let me know if I have the green light on this.”

 When preparing for a presentation, it’s vitally important to incorporate the right business communication words and phrases tailored to your audience.

-Best practice for successful pitches and productive business meetings usually recommends avoiding overused buzzwords and slang.
+Best practice for successful pitches, negotiation, and productive business meetings usually recommends avoiding overused buzzwords and slang.
 This is something to keep in mind!

-Regardless of the communication channel you’re using with your colleagues, keeping your ideas to the point and clearly formulated will put you on the right path towards successful communication.
+Regardless of the communication channel you’re using with your colleagues, keeping your ideas to the point and clearly formulated will put you on the right path toward successful communication.